-Regulations examinations are open book and cover all or any aspects of the regulations prescription.
+Regulations examinations are open book and cover all or any aspects of the Regulations Prescription.
 A prerequisite level of underpinning knowledge of electrical theory is also expected from candidates to demonstrate how regulations or a specific Standard is applied.

-As stated earlier in the scope of this document the regulations examination is for capstone purposes and to establish candidate competency.
+As stated earlier in the scope of this document the regulations examination is for capstone purposes and a means to establish candidate competency.

-Therefore, elements from 66 essential capabilities incorporating 31 critical items are included in the regulation prescription.
+Therefore, elements from 66 essential capabilities incorporating 31 critical items are included in this prescription.